JugalGajjar/RL-From-Scratch/docs/phase-0/05_gymnasium_basics.md

 plt.show()
 ```

-Output:
+**Output:**
 ```
 Random policy — mean return: 23.52
 Min: 10.00, Max: 66.00
 ```

 ![png](05_gymnasium_basics_files/05_gymnasium_basics_5_1.png)

 ## 3. Simple Tabular Value Illustration (Toy)

-In reinforcement learning, we often estimate the **value** of taking an action in a given state.
-For discrete (tabular) environments, this is represented by a **Q-table**:
+In reinforcement learning, we often estimate the value of taking an action in a given state.
+For discrete (tabular) environments, this is represented by a Q-table:

 $$
 Q(s, a) \approx \mathbb{E}[R_t + \gamma \max_{a'} Q(s', a')]